benbalter/benbalter.github.com/_posts/2020-08-25-how-i-manage-github-notifications.md

 #### GitHub mention highlighter

 When I click through a notification, I want to know exactly what's being asked of me, if anything.
-I use my own [GitHub Mention Highlighter plugin](https://github.com/benbalter/github-mention-highlighter) to highlight any personal or team @mentions in high-visibility florescent yellow, so that I can skim lengthy threads more easily.
+I use my own [GitHub Mention Highlighter plugin](https://github.com/benbalter/github-mention-highlighter) to highlight any personal or team @mentions in high-visibility fluorescent yellow, so that I can skim lengthy threads more easily.

 #### Notifier for GitHub